fox-techniques/plutus-pairtrading/docs/demo.md

 In this section, we demonstrate how to identify cointegrated pairs using the PLUTUS package.

-### Cointegration Pair-Identification

-Here's how you can use PLUTUS to identify pairs that exhibit cointegration:

 ```py title="plutus_pair_identification_demo.py" linenums="1"
 import plutus_pairtrading.data_acquisitions as dacq
 import plutus_pairtrading.data_generations as dgen